 There are plenty of reasons to switch from WordPress to Jekyll.
-One of the main reasons for me to make the switch was cost.
-I used to host my WordPress blogs on Hostgator.
-It is a good hosting service but my websites were not earning any money.
+One of the main reasons for me - apart from simplicity - was the cost.
+I used to host my blogs using WordPress on Hostgator.
+It is a good hosting service but my blogs weren’t earning any money.

 - Why WordPress to Jekyll Migration?

 - How to Migrate from WordPress to Jekyll?

 It takes a while to build audience and following.
 Monetizing the site after building a stable audience makes sense.
 But I feel, the reason for building the blog should not be making money.
 Money should be the by-product.

 Having said that, we usually write what we are passionate about.
 We spend a lot of time to research, write, edit, find suitable images etc to write an article.
 After all that effort, we have to get paid to keep the website running.
 So initially, it is better to keep the cost as low as possible so that the cost doesn’t affect your productivity.